rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.8 and later
     </p>
     <dd>
-        Nuevector Prime is an end-to-end container security platform for containers, pods, and hosts.
-It offers real-time compliance, visibility, and protection for critical applications and data during runtime.
-NeuVector provides a firewall, container process/file system monitoring, security auditing with CIS benchmarks, and vulnerability scanning.
+        The commercial enterprise offering for Neuvector; an end-to-end container security platform for containers, pods, and hosts in enterprise environments.
+Neuvector Prime offers real-time compliance, visibility, and protection for critical applications and data during runtime, by providing a firewall, container process/file system monitoring, security auditing with CIS benchmarks, and vulnerability scanning.
     </dd>
     <p>
         <b>Related terms:</b> <i>Neuvector</i>